-function modelLoaded( geometry, materials ) { // callback function for loader var mat = new THREE.MeshFaceMaterial(materials); var object = new THREE.Mesh( geometry, mat ); scene.add(object); render(); // (only need this if there is no animation running) } '''
+function modelLoaded( geometry, material ) { // callback function for loader var object = new THREE.Mesh( geometry, material ); scene.add(object); render(); // (only need this if there is no animation running) } '''

 The sample program threejs/json-model-viewer.html uses JSONLoader to read model descriptions.
 It can display seven different objects.
 I created one of the objects using Blender.
-The other objects came from the three.js download.
-The program uses a simple white material on all of the models.
+The other objects came with three.js.
+Five of the objects use a simple white material; the "horse" and "stork" use colors that are provided as vertex colors (not materials) in the model file.